ayyashcihuy/next-todoApp/README.md

 1. install redux and state management in apps. will be good if i can implement it to control form modal

+## 07/06/2023 & 08/06/2023

+when you try your best but you dont succeed. next 13 with unstable feature really2 make redux implementation hard :(

 xoxo